 So, drink a glass of water immediately after your shake (and throughout the day) and see if that helps.

-If you’d like to learn more about it, click here!
+If you’d like to learn more about it or try it for yourself, click here.

 Check Out These Other Shake-Related Articles: